quii/learn-go-with-tests/databases.md

 Oftentimes when creating software, it's necessary to save (or, more precisely, _persist_) some application state.

-As an example, when you log into your online banking system, the system has to
+As an example, when you log into your online banking system, the system has to:

 1. Check that it's really you accessing the system (this is called _authentication_, and is beyond the scope of this chapter)
 2. Retrieve some information from _somewhere_ and show it to the user (you).